 Ceramic braces are the second-least expensive choice when it comes to orthodontic treatment, at least on the lower end of the cost spectrum.
 Ranging between $4,000 and $8,000, ceramic braces are as close to the same color as your child’s teeth as possible.
 This makes them less detectable by others and can help you son or daughter feel less self-conscious when wearing them.
 However, the wires of ceramic braces are just as visible as with traditional braces since they contain metal.

 Invisalign is the brand name of a series of clear plastic aligners that your child wears instead of brackets and wires.
 The plastic mold covers the teeth and shifts them into the desired position.
 Your child will replace one Invisalign aligner with a new one approximately once every two weeks.
 Teenage and young adult patients tend to prefer Invisalign because the clearness of the aligners makes it difficult for others to know they’re receiving orthodontic treatment at all.

 With a price ranging from $8,000 to $10,000, lingual braces are the costliest alternative for the second phase of orthodontic treatment.
 The term lingual means that our orthodontist installs the braces on the inside rather than the outside of the teeth.
 This option is especially popular among adults in professional careers who didn’t receive the orthodontic treatment they needed when younger.

-Where to Get Braces in Houston Texas
+Where to Get Two-phase Treatment in Orthodontics in Houston Texas

 It’s never too early or too late to inquire about obtaining braces for your child.
 We invite you to contact Zara Dental to request a free consultation and initial X-rays today.
 By the end of this appointment, we can confidently let you know if your child is a good candidate for braces or for two-phase orthodontic treatment starting at an earlier age.